 Strictly speaking, hydroponics is a form of hydroculture — a broader method of growing plants without using soil.
 Water is the key difference.
 In hydroponics, you only use water and the nutrient solutions nurture the plants.
 In other forms of hydroculture, we use an inert.
 Specifically, these are solid growing mediums other than soil.
 Such soil alternatives are inorganic.

-There are tremendous advantages growing through an indoor hydroponic garden.
+There are tremendous advantages to growing an indoor hydroponic garden.
 However, it was not until 1627 that the idea was officially hatched.
 Then, Francis Bacon, a most influential English statesman and scientist, published his work on growing plants without the use of soil.
-Then, truly, a revolutionary idea - albeit printed posthumously on a book entitled ‘A Natural History’ (i.e., Sylva Sylvarum).
+Truly it was a revolutionary idea — albeit printed posthumously in a book entitled ‘A Natural History’ (i.e., Sylva Sylvarum).

-As novel as it is, the idea took ground and spread.
+As novel as it is, Bacon’s idea quickly took ground and spread.
 Shortly thereafter, in 1699, John Woodward, a notable English naturalist, gave solid proof to Bacon’s theories.
 Woodward was happy to let the world know how his spearmints thrived in ‘less-pure’ water than in clearer and purer distilled water.
-Duly published in a book and these water culture experiments became the stepping stone for other scientists to build upon.
+Duly published in a book, these water culture experiments became the stepping stone for other scientists to build upon.

 Centuries later in 1842, two German botanists named Wilhelm Knopp and Julius von Sachs picked the cudgels up.
 They laid the groundwork for the science behind soilless plants to prosper.
 Specifically, they listed nine elements for growing terrestrial plants without the benefit of solid soil.
 Aptly, these Germans referred to the whole process as ‘solution culture’.
 And their research quickly became the standard text on the subject.